Forward Analysis and Model Checking for Trace Bounded WSTS: Deciding Trace Boundedness

 The same reasoning can be applied to the Petri net of \autoref{fig:petri} with initial marking $(1,0,0,P,0)$ for $P\geq 2$.
 As mentioned in \autoref{sec:prelim}, its trace set is unbounded, but the trace set of $\mathcal{N}$ with initial marking $(0,1,n,P,0)$ is bounded for each $n$, since it is a finite language.
 We reach $(1,0,0,P,0)\ru{g^\omega}(1,0,\omega,P,0)\ru{ci}(0,1,\omega,P-1,1)$ and see that both $(0,1,\omega,P-1,1)\ru{ei}(0,1,\omega,P-1,1)$ and $(0,1,\omega,P-1,1)\ru{ieei}(0,1,\omega,P-1,1)$ are increasing, thus by monotonicity $T(\mathcal{N}(0,1,\omega,P-1,1))$ contains $\{ei,ieei\}^\ast$.
 Here continuity comes into play to show that these limit behaviors are reflected in the set of finite traces of the system: in our example, for each string $u$ in $\{ei,ieei\}^\ast$, there exists a finite $n$ in $\mathbb{N}$ such that $g^{n}ciu$ is an actual trace of $\mathcal{N}(1,0,0,P,0)$.

 \paragraph{Increasing Forks}

-We call the previous witness of unboundedness an \emph{increasing fork}, as depicted in schematic form in \autoref{fig:fork}.
+We call the previous witness of trace unboundedness an \emph{increasing fork}, as depicted in schematic form in \autoref{fig:fork}.
 Let us first define accelerated runs and languages for complete WSTS, where lub-accelerations are employed. \begin{definition} Let $\mathcal{S}=\tup{S,s_0,\Sigma,\rightarrow,\leq,F}$ be a cd-WSTS.
-An \emph{accelerated run} is a finite sequence $\sigma=s_0s_1s_2\cdots s_n$ in $S^\ast$ such that for all $i\geq 0$, either there exists $a$ in $\Sigma$ such that We denote the relation over $S$ defined by such an accelerated run by $s_0\rua{}s_n$.
-An accelerated run is \emph{accepting} if $s_n$ is in $F$.
-The \emph{accelerated language} (resp.\ \emph{accelerated trace set}) $\Ltrans(\mathcal{S})$ (resp.\ $T_\mathsf{acc}(\mathcal{S})$) of $\mathcal{S}$ is the set of sequences that label some accepting accelerated run (resp.\ some accelerated run). \end{definition}
+An \emph{accelerated run} is a finite sequence $\sigma=s_0s_1s_2\cdots s_n$ in $S^\ast$ such that for all $i\geq 0$, either there exists $a$ in $\Sigma$ such that